 , I jumped at the opportunity,” he says.
 The program covers a range of key issues for aspiring HR managers, from transformational leadership to strategic compensation.

-Martin is enthusiastic about the program, which he completed in 2013.
+Martin is enthusiastic about the program.
 One of the highlights for him was a group project in which Martin and his classmates were asked to address HR issues at a hypothetical company they created.
 Among other tasks, Martin’s group established compensation policies as well as hiring and recruiting practices.
 They even wrote their own resumes and conducted mock interviews.
 “The professors teaching the courses were excellent,” he says.
 “They helped us gain a broad view of HR and leadership.”
 In fact, Martin thought so much of the program that he asked his wife to take one of the five required classes with him.

 For Martin, the certificate proved to be a stepping-stone to further education.
 He was able to apply all 15 of his UVA credits to the Hollins University Master of Arts in Liberal Studies